BioTechCo/SSG/README.md

 Upon running `GetGEOSampleSheet.py` script, user will be prompted to enter the `GEO Accession number` and `identifier of characteristics` .
 The script will then download the sample sheet and idat files from the GEO Accession number. `GEO Accession number` is the desired GEO Accession number that user wants to download the sample sheet and idat files from. `identifier of characteristics` can be found in the characteristics section of each sample.
 Choose the identifier that user wants to use as the sample group.
 The script will then generate a sample sheet with the idat files in the "idats" folder.

-For example, identifier of characteristics could be "disease state" or "tissue type".
+For example, identifier of characteristics could be "disease state".
 ![alt text](images/image.png)

 ## Demo